DiogoInfante/DiogoInfante/README.md

 I'm a Mechatronics Engineer graduated from PUC-Rio and an Apple Developer Academy Alumnus.

-I spent 4+ years as a Software Engineer at Play, a native prototyping tool that won a 2025 Apple Design Award and was acquired by Apple.
+I spent the last 4+ years as a Software Engineer at Play, a native prototyping tool that won a 2025 Apple Design Award and was acquired by Apple.

 ## Portfolio
 https://diogo-infante.vercel.app